rzn-example-classroom/git-and-github-intro/README.md

 3. Once downloaded, run the installer.
 You'll be prompted to sign in to your GitHub account. ![GitHub Desktop Installer](https://github.com/rzn-example-classroom/git-and-github-intro/assets/16062019/3e4f5212-c3d5-47e9-aabd-4b563c2bfa59)

 4. Once you've logged in, you'll be asked to configure Git with the username and email that you prefer to use.
 You can also use the email associated with your GitHub account (which should be your professional or university email).
-Alternatively, uou can allow GitHub to automatically generate an email that keeps your personal email private.
+Alternatively, you can allow GitHub to automatically generate an email that keeps your personal email private.
 	- The email provided is associated with changes you make so that others can contact you about them if need be.
 Displaying your university email may make it easier for instructors to identify you.

 At this point, the installation should be complete, and you can move on to the next section.